Skip to content

 Another unique feature of the grounds Is the series of canal like waterway’s rising one above the other along the rising roadway near the house.
 This waterway is arranged in a series or narrow lock canals, each waterway of perhaps fifty feet being a foot higher than the one below.
 All have the low stone copings so much used on this estate.”

-Trivia Tidbits
+Trivia

 • Blair actually flattened the highest point of his property to build Blairsden.

-• Carrere and Hastings were the architect of Blairsden.
+• Carrere and Hastings were the architects of Blairsden.
 The firm also designed the New York Public Library, the United States House and Senate Offices (“Carrere & Hastings Architects,” by Mark Alan Hewitt, Kate Lemos, William Morrison, and Charles D. Warren (New York: Acanthus Press, 2006).

 • Blairsden’s front reflecting pool was approximately 300 feet long and was the home to two notable swans, Elsa and Lohengrin.